St. Pancras Power Stations: Regent’s Park Power Station

 The station started generating electricity in November 1891.
 It was designed to supply 10,000 incandescent lamps and 90 arc lights for street lighting, with a total capacity of about 1,000 kW.
 Within six months of opening the load on the station was at capacity.
 In 1893 the Vestry installed three further boilers and three 90 kW generators which completed the station.

 In 1897 the plant generated 1847.18 MWh; 1342.54 MWh was sold to customers and 177.815 MWh for public, this provided an income to the corporation of £33,347-9-11.
 The growth of electricity supplies is illustrated in the table.

+In 1899 two additional engines of 750 HP and associated generators were added and two more of similar size were on order.

 In 1923 the DC generating plant was located at the Regent’s Park site and comprised 4 × 0.5 MW reciprocating generators providing a 220 / 440 DC supply.
 The boilers at Regent’s Park had a total evaporative capacity of 60,000 lb/hr (7.56 kg/s).

 The power station at Stanhope Street operated for 34 years and was closed in 1925 and all electricity generation for the Borough was undertaken at King’s Road.
 The area has been extensively redeveloped and there is no material evidence of the Regent’s Park power station.
 Some original lamp posts are extant in Tottenham Court Road, fitted with modern lamps.